 I totally get it.
 I too, wanted a horse when I was your age.
 I hate to disappoint, but real ponies can’t talk or fly, they don’t have magical horns or rainbow-colored manes.
 They can’t communicate telepathically.
 And actually, as it turns out, they are a lot of work, that, if we’re being honest with ourselves, you know your parents will just end up doing after you get bored with it on day five, even though you promised them you’d take care of it forever and ever.

 Perhaps I can interest you in a similar friend, one that doesn’t eat all day long and require a whole ‘nother house outdoors, something more realistic, like a puppy.
-Trust me, if I learned anything in my month here, I learned: I am not the horse whisperer, shocks from electric fences are surprisingly shocking, and horses are basically big puppy dogs.
+Trust me, if I learned anything in my month here, it’s that I am not the horse whisperer, shocks from electric fences are surprisingly shocking, and horses are basically big puppy dogs.

 For starters, personal space means nothing to either of them.
 When I lived with the huskies in Finland, they took over my bed, lounged on the kitchen table, licked my face without permission.
 When I lived with the horses, they nibbled on whatever piece of my body they could reach and weren’t okay with that comfortable distance in which we could have a conversation.
 They needed to breathe my air, nudge my face and continually get all up in my work business.